§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (B) Procedure.
 Approval of a Conditional Zoning District classification shall require an amendment to the Official Zoning Map (using the procedures established in division 3.2.1, Zoning Map Amendment) accompanied by the submission of applicant sponsored conditions limiting the scope of the development proposal and a concept plan (reviewed in accordance with division 3.2.6(D)(3), Concept Plan - Conditional Zoning District classification).

 (3) Review and recommendation by the Planning Board.
 After the review of the concept plan and the preparation of a staff report, the application shall be referred to the Planning Board for review and recommendation.
 During the meeting, the Planning Board shall consider the application, the relevant supporting materials, the concept plan, the staff report, and the public comments given at the meeting.
-Within 45 days of the first meeting on an application, the Planning Board shall make a written recommendation to the Town Council.
+Within a reasonable period of time, the Planning Board shall make a written recommendation to the Town Council.
 This shall include a plan consistency review following the procedures in § 3.2.1(F)(3).

 (4) Review and action by Town Council.
 Following the receipt of a recommendation from the Planning Board, the Town Council shall hold a legislative hearing on the application.
 At the public hearing, the Town Council shall consider the application, the relevant supporting materials, the concept plan, the staff report, the recommendation of the Planning Board, and comments given at the public hearing (if any).
 After the close of the public hearing, the Town Council shall, by a simple majority of all members present and qualified to vote, approve, approve with conditions, or deny the application.
 This shall include a plan consistency review following the procedures in § 3.2.1(F)(5) and a reasonableness review following the procedures in § 3.2.1(F)(6).